Dcoxmen/salesXpress/README.md

 # SalesXpress Backend API Specifications

-Create the backend for a salesXpress sales portal website.
-The frontend/UI will be created with Handlesbars initially.
+Created the backend for a salesXpress sales portal website.
+The frontend/UI will be created with React.
 The html/css template has been created and can be used as a reference for functionality.
 All of the functionality below needs to be fully implmented in this project.

 ### Sales Person View (User info display)